-There are 4 compressors for the compressed air equipment, 2 old, 2 new.
+There are compressors for the compressed air equipment (some do have food contact; filters at the point of use and replaced, yearly (and quarterly checked).
 The equipment is supervised by an external contractor and filter types and greasing is suitable and under verification.